Measuring Honda’s Environmental Impact

 American Honda launched its Green Dealer program in FY2012 to help Honda and Acura dealers in the U.S. reduce their environmental impact.
-The program was expanded two years later to motorcycle and power equipment dealers.
+Two years later, the program was expanded to include motorcycle and power equipment dealers.
 Professional engineers evaluate the dealers’ environmental performance and recommend strategies for reducing their impact.

-At the end of FY2017, more than 400 dealers across all product lines were enrolled in the program and more than 150 of them had received an award showing that they had reduced their energy usage by at least 10%.
-Some dealers have reduced their energy usage by more than 50%. and the program has resulted in a total annual reduction of 19,000 tons of CO2.
+To date, more than 800 dealers across all product lines have taken part in the program and more than 250 awards have been given to participating dealers.
+Some have reduced their energy usage by more than 50% and the program resulted in a reduction of 28,400 tons of CO2 in FY19.

-In addition, three dealerships have achieved electric grid-neutral status.
-To qualify for this, a dealership must return more power through the use of alternative-energy generation to the grid than it consumes.
+In addition, three dealerships have achieved grid-neutral status through the program.
+By using alternative-energy generation, these dealerships return more power to the grid than they consume.
 To learn more, visit Honda’s Green Dealer page

 According to the latest research, 73% of the GHG emissions produced by a vehicle over its lifecycle occurs during in-use operation.
 We have identified increases in fuel economy and reductions in tailpipe emissions as two of the best ways to reduce those emissions.

 Fuel Efficiency and Emissions